DNS Deep Dive in OpenShift 4

 this enables a plugin that configures that CoreDNS will reply to DNS queries based on IP of the services and pods of Kubernetes.
 In other words, this plugin implements the Kubernetes DNS-Based Service Discovery Specification.

-For example the cluster.local within this line handle all queries in the custer.local zone (and also in-addr.arpa the reverse dns lookups).
+For example, the cluster.local within this line handles all queries in the cluster.local zone (and also in-addr.arpa for the reverse DNS lookups).

 For more information check the CoreDNS kubernetes plugin documentation.

-• On the other hand, another interesting lines are
+- On the other hand, other interesting lines are

 forward . /etc/resolv.conf {